overleaf/overleaf/services/clsi/README.md

 The CLSI provide a RESTful interface to traditional LaTeX tools (or, more generally, any command line tool for composing marked-up documents into a display format such as PDF or HTML).
 The CLSI listens on the following ports by default:

 * TCP/3009 - the RESTful interface
-* TCP/3048 - reports load information to the `CLSI-lb`
+* TCP/3048 - reports load information
 * TCP/3049 - HTTP interface to control the CLSI service

 These defaults can be modified in `config/settings.defaults.coffee`.

 The provided `Dockerfile` builds a docker image which has the docker command line tools installed.
 The configuration in `docker-compose-config.yml` mounts the docker socket, in order that the CLSI container can talk to the docker host it is running in.
-This allows it to spin up `sibling containers` running our TEXLIVE image on the same docker host to perform the actual compiles.
+This allows it to spin up `sibling containers` running an image with a TeX distribution installed to perform the actual compiles.

 The CLSI can be configured through the following environment variables: